Working in Harmony With Nanny in The New World

 The (working in harmony) Day Board

-Put up a ‘Day Board’ somewhere communal so that all can view it and add to it.
-The children will then have some system to the day which can be referred to and the adults have equal rights to it.
+Put up a ‘Day Board’ somewhere communal so all can view and add to it.
+The children will then have some system to the day that can be referred to, and the adults will have equal rights to it.
 It will help with managing any disruptive overlaps for sure.
-We’re not talking a detailed long-winded description, just:
+We’re not talking about a detailed, long-winded description, just:

-• 5-10 minutes nanny/mum or dad or both time (not with little ones around) once a day would help with any quibbles or matters needing attention.
-This can be done during quiet time or over FaceTime etc.
+- 5-10 minutes nanny/mum or dad or both times (not with little ones around) once a day would help with any quibbles or matters needing attention.
+This can be done during quiet time or over FaceTime, etc.

 Comms tools that can help

-WhatsApp family groups are really great so parents don’t feel ‘left out’ as it’s normal to be curious what’s going on during the day.
-For example, when at the park a picture of a smiley little one on a swing.
+WhatsApp family groups help parents to not feel ‘left out’.
+And it’s normal to be curious about what’s going on during the day.
+For example, when at the park, a picture of a smiley little one on a swing.
 But don’t over-engineer this.
-It shouldn’t become a constant running commentary of every activity with responses expected after every message.
+It shouldn’t become a constant running commentary of every activity, with responses expected after every message.

-I often see nannies behaving like professional child photographers.
-Taking snaps of every little thing.
+I often see nannies behaving like professional child photographers, taking snaps of every little thing.
 Even setting up photo opportunities!
-It can, of course, be very sweet but surely it’s more fun to play with a child than take endless pictures?
+It can, of course, be very sweet, but surely it’s more fun to play with a child than taking endless pictures?

 However, a WhatsApp group is a good way of communicating without physically causing (yes it’s that word again!) disruption.